takahe-linux/pkgs/docs/packages.md

 # Packages that I intend to build #

-I would like all of the below; however, I also to intend to have 100 packages or less.
-So...

-- ssh
-- go
+Remaining packages that I can think of:

 - tex (pdflatex, at least)
-- fbv
 - qemu
-- python3
 - unison

-This list is very incomplete!
+- netsurf
+- ca-certs
+- fbpdf